Private Rentals: Avoid the Scams

 Usually, the scammer advertising does not, and never has, owned a holiday home of any kind and is just an opportunist having seen the potential for "earning" a quick buck.

-Because most genuine owners will ask for a deposit payment at least "up front" there is an open door for the scammer to claim they own a holiday rental and charge you for a deposit on a holiday home that simply does not exist.
+Because most genuine owners will ask for a deposit payment at least "up front" there is an open door for the scammer to claim they own a holiday rental and charge you for a deposit, or even the full balance, on a holiday home that simply does not exist.

 How does the scam happen?

-It's becoming more common for the scammer to use genuine Holiday Home photos on their adverts, but not unheard of for them to just copy and paste brochure photos!
+It's becoming more common for the scammer to use genuine Holiday Home photos on their adverts, (that belong to a genuine owner!), but not unheard of for them to just copy and paste brochure photos, or photos from a simple "google" search!

 Most owners are now wise to this and water-mark their photos in some way.